khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/illustration.md

 An illustration is primarily comprised of geometric shapes.
 Use circles, rectangles, squares, and triangles for base elements, with lines and organic shapes for details as needed.

+There are two container shapes: leaf and round.

+<figure-img alt="Example of the leaf and round container shapes, colored with Purple 02s, one of the recommended colors for background fills.
+The leaf shape is a square with rounded top-right and bottom-left corners.
+The round shape is a circle." label="Container shapes: leaf and round" src="/img/illus-shapes.svg"></figure-img>

 ### Border radius

 - Corners and angles have no border radius by default, but a border radius between **4px** to **16px** can be used for softer, rounded objects.